RayKlefstad/ICS45c/README.md

 ## Directory Structure

-If you are not using `GitHub`, you will need to make a folder named `hw0` with the following structure:
+If you are not using `GitHub`, and want to use our testing framework, you will need to make a folder named `hw0` with the following structure:

 ```bash
 ├── CMakeLists.txt